 About The Samaritan People

-The Samaritan Israelites are descended from the ancient Kingdom of Israel.
-In the fourth and fifth centuries CE, the Israelite Samaritans numbered about 1,200,000 persons dwelling in many cities and villages in the Land of Israel, from southern Syria to northern Egypt.
-Cruel religious decrees, forced conversions to Islam and Christianity, slaughter and persecution thinned the Samaritan Community to a bare 146 persons in 1917.
-In the 1930s, the community reached a turning point and began to increase.
-Since then, it has been gradually developing in all areas of life; now, in addition to being the smallest and oldest people in the world, it is also the youngest community from the standpoint of its members’ average age.
+The Israelite-Samaritans are descended from the ancient Kingdom of Israel formed after the death of King Solomon.
+Cruel religious decrees in medieval times forced most of the community into conversions to Islam and Christianity, thinning the Samaritan numbers to a mere 146 persons in 1917.
+In the 1930s the community reached a turning point and began to increase.
+Since then, it has been gradually developing in all areas of life.
+Now, in addition to being among the smallest people and the oldest living Biblical culture in the world, it is also demographically a very young community.

-Nonetheless, throughout all history, the Samaritans never lost their unique status and image as a people.
-They write using the ancient Hebrew script; they speak the ancient Hebrew dialect, and they are brought up in accordance with a unique, millennia-old historical tradition, dating back to the return of the People of Israel, under Joshua son of Nun, to its homeland.
+Throughout all history, the Samaritans maintained their unique status as a people.
+They use the most ancient Hebrew script; they speak the ancient Hebrew dialect, and are brought up in accordance with a unique, millennia-old historical tradition, dating back to the return of the People of Israel, under Joshua son of Nun, to its homeland.

 The Israelite-Samaritans are the third “People of The Book,” a separate but related faith (which recognizes only their Torah as canonical and sustain the Hebrew priesthood) with Jews and Moslems.
 See https://en.wikipedia.org/wiki/Samaritans.